kunalpop/tweet-analytics/README.md

 ## 🚀 Twit-Nalytics Streamlit Dashboard

 Twit-Nalytics is an interactive Streamlit-based analytics platform for exploring tweet data, performing topic modeling, and predicting tweet virality using machine learning.
+Some of the features of the dashboard are as follows.

 - Data Loading – Import tweet data from SQLite databases
 - Overview Analytics – Visualize tweet trends and top hashtags